bjh83/grok/README.md

 In particular, there are a number of things which do not work:
   - Type Checking: Currently under development.
   - Code Generation: Not yet started.
-  - Interpretter: Only supports a subset of the language.
+  - Interpreter: Only supports a subset of the language.

 Please check back regularly, as this list will get smaller and more detailed.